etruel/wpematico/readme.txt

 == Changelog ==
 = 1.4 =
+* Improvements on Settings page in checkboxes for images functions and Help texts.
+* Added some Wordpress filters and actions to Settings metaboxes.
 * Fixes the parser for html entities in the title for some wrong formatted feeds.
 * Improvements on running campaigns with php timeouts, value given by the plugin settings.
 * **Improvements in some functionalities of the campaigns list.**